LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio-p2.rst

    .. sourcecode:: csharp

-      Console.BackgroundColor = ConsoleColor.Your-Choice-Here
+      Console.BackgroundColor = ConsoleColor.Your-Choice-Here;

-   3. Now stage and commit these changes.
+   3. Stage and ``commit`` these changes.
 Push your changes to the remote repo using ``git push origin open-mic``.
       Note that the last command is a bit different than what we've used before (``git push origin main``).
 The final piece of this command is the name of the branch that we want to push to GitHub.

    .. sourcecode:: bash